-The physical features you were born with (sex assigned at birth) don’t necessarily define your gender.
-Although gender has traditionally been divided into ‘male’ and ‘female’, it’s now widely recognised that gender is not that simple and that there are a diverse range of gender identities.
+You might be exploring your sense of gender identity (or you might know someone who identifies as gender diverse).
+The physical features you were born with (sex assigned at birth) don’t necessarily define your gender identity.
+Although gender has traditionally been divided into ‘male’ and ‘female’, it’s now widely recognised there are a diverse range of gender identities.

 For example, you could identify with a gender that’s different from the sex you were assigned at birth, such as: